kansal-tushar/LongestCompoundWord/README.md

 4. Update the file path in LongestCompoundWord.java.
 5. Compile with javac LongestCompoundWord.java.
 6. Run with java LongestCompoundWord.
-7. Check the output for the longest compound word, total compound words, and processing time.
+7. Check the output for the longest compound word, second longest compound word, and processing time.

 # Design Decisions: